What is Prospectus? Meaning, Types & Importance

 1. Legal Requirement

-When a company decides to raise money from the public, especially during an Initial Public Offering (IPO), it is legally required to file a prospectus with the regulatory authorities, such as the Securities and Exchange Board of India (SEBI).
+When a company decides to raise money from the public, especially through an Initial Public Offering (IPO), it is legally required to file a prospectus with the relevant regulatory authority, such as the Securities and Exchange Board of India (SEBI).
 This ensures that the company provides all necessary and accurate details about its operations, finances, and plans.

 By openly sharing information, the company shows that it has nothing to hide.
 A well-prepared prospectus builds credibility and confidence among potential investors, who are more likely to invest if they believe the company is being honest and upfront.